nunu-ai/vault-plugin-secrets-nats/README.md

 > Starting up NATS server 9402e7608bfe8bc391c862eb01f4dbac19e16210a431fb9d84384e009f013a3d
 a5bd1e08562382aaf6b40f35203afd479bfa847fddf72a617dbd083446863071

-> Creating normal account and user
+> Creating templated user with dynamic expiration vault write nats-secrets/issue/operator/myop/account/myaccount/user/dynamic-user \
-Success!
-Data written to: nats-secrets/issue/operator/myop/account/myaccount Success!
-Data written to: nats-secrets/issue/operator/myop/account/myaccount/user/user
-> Exporting user creds file
+  expirationS=3600 \
+  claimsTemplate='{
+    "aud": "{{client_id}}",
+    "nats": {
+      "pub": {"allow": ["{{tenant}}.{{service}}.out.>"]},
+      "sub": {"allow": ["{{tenant}}.{{service}}.in.>"]}
+    }
+  }'

+> Generating scoped credentials for tenant "acme" service "api" vault read nats-secrets/creds/operator/myop/account/myaccount/user/dynamic-user \
+  parameters='{"client_id": "app123", "tenant": "acme", "service": "api"}'

-> Publishing using user creds file
+> Publishing using dynamic scoped creds
-12:57:09 Published 3 bytes to "foo"
+12:57:09 Published 3 bytes to "acme.api.out.test"
 > Cleaning up...
 nats
 nats
 > done.
 ```

 # 🐞 Debugging

 The recommended way to debug this plugin is to use write unit tests and debug them as standard go tests.
 If you like to debug the plugin in a running Vault instance you can use the following steps:
-  1. `make`
-  2. `make enable`
-  3. Attach to the process using your favorite debugger
+  1. `just start`, this will create a vault, install the plugin and add some demo data
+  2. `just read-demo-user` will then read credentials for the demo user
-  4. Use vault CLI to interact with the plugin
+  3. Or you can use vault CLI to interact with the plugin
-  5. Debug the plugin
+  4. Debug the plugin

+  Don't forget to do `just stop` after you are done to stop the vault

 # 🤝🏽 Contributing